rsdefever/resp_library/README.rst

     resp_library.calculate_charges("CCO", "RESP1")
     resp_library.calculate_charges("CCO", "RESP2")

-Unless you see any errors, the charge calculation has been successful.
+Unless you see errors, it is likely that the charge calculation was successful.
 The charges can be found under ``resp_library/lib/{molecule_name}/RESP1/results`` and ``resp_library/lib/{molecule_name}/RESP2/results``.
 The RESP2